ponylang/pony-patterns/testing/notifier-interactions.md

     _h = h
     _e = e

-  fun ref received(rec: Receiver ref, msg: String) => _h.assert_eq[String](_e, msg)
+  fun ref received(msg: String) =>
+   _h.assert_eq[String](_e, msg)
    _h.complete(true)
 ```

 Our test is verifying that our Receiver correctly uses the notifier and that when we call `receive` on a `Receiver`, we pass the correct data to the  notifier's `received` method:

 ```
-  fun ref received(rec: Receiver ref, msg: String) => _h.assert_eq[String](_e, msg)
+  fun ref received(msg: String) =>
+   _h.assert_eq[String](_e, msg)
    _h.complete(true)
 ```

+Note that thanks to structural typing, there is no need to declare
+that `TestNotifier` implements the `Notified` interface, as long as
+the signature of `received` matches the interface definition.